Yonle/websockify.js/README.md

 ```

 ### `module.ws`
-A function that convert TCP into WS.
+A function that convert WS into TCP.
 There's a required parameter's:
  - `target`[String] A Websocket Server target to convert to
  - `forwardToPort`[Number/String] Forward to port?
  - `forwardToHostname`[String] *<optional>* Forward to hostname?